PJ’s Coffee of New Orleans Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - The pre-construction drawings may include existing and proposed floor plan, reflected ceiling plan, equipment and furniture plan, finishes and details, and typical elevations plan.

-- The fee for the pre-construction drawings prepared by Franchisor ranges from $500 to $2,500.
+- If applicable, the fee for the pre-construction drawings prepared by Franchisor ranges from $500 to $2,500.

 - Franchisor relied on its prior experience in this business to compile these estimates.